SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

    if you capture the variable in a closure,
    Swift ensures that the closure isn't used concurrently.

-3. Data that's protected by an actor is isolated if the code accessing that data is isolated to the actor.
+3. Data that's protected by an actor is isolated if the code accessing that data is also isolated to the actor.
    If the current function is isolated to an actor, it's safe to read and write data that's protected by that actor because any other code that's isolated to that same actor